grocid/libPQP/README.md

 |      9857       | 19714            |     1/2        |     134       |    128       |
 |       32771     | 65542            |     1/2        |     264       |   256        |

 Since the encrypted token is a codeword of length 9602 (for 80-bit security), we add approximately 1200 bytes of data to the ciphertext.
 Apart from this, a 32-byte MAC is included.
 This inflates a (padded) message of size M to size 1232 + M. For higher security levels, the inflation will be larger — but still constant.
+In the DER format, the inflation is about 35 %.

 # What is post-quantum cryptography?